 • Trust your instincts.
 If you’re not sure whether to go to a specific tourist stop alone, then don’t.

 • Update your list of important phone numbers and carry your phone with you.

 • Before travelling to a foreign country, get advice about recommended medications specific for your intended destination.
-The Tropical Medical Bureau is a good source of info.
+Travel Counsellors can advise in advance.

 • It’s also wise to have travel insurance, just in case of an emergency.
 And don’t forget your EHIC card if you’re headed for the continent.